jackkerouac/aphrodite/README.md

 ## Quick Start (Docker)

-The easiest way to get started is using the pre-built Docker image:
+The easiest way to get started is using the pre-built Docker image from GitHub Container Registry:

 ```bash
 # Create a directory for Aphrodite